The difference between Wall Fans and Ceiling Fans

 Wall HVLS Fans

 Wall fans are primarily designed to create a horizontal airflow pattern, moving air parallel to the floor or specific areas.
 They can be positioned to blow air in a specific direction or to cover a targeted region.
+The horizontal airflow creates a good cooling effect; however, the area can be less than ceiling fans.

 Ceiling HVLS Fans

 Ceiling fans are designed to generate a vertical or downward airflow pattern.
 They move large volumes of air from the ceiling towards the floor, creating a gentle breeze throughout the space.
-The downward airflow helps with cooling, air circulation, and destratification (reducing temperature differences between the ceiling and floor).
+The downward airflow helps with cooling, air circulation, and destratification; reducing temperature differences between the ceiling and floor.

 Space Coverage